Zyabridos/taskManager/README.md

 - Create, edit, and delete **labels**, **statuses**, and **tasks**.
 - Sort tasks based on different attributes.
 - View and manage tasks created by any user.
+- View and manage tasks created by any user.
+- Edit and delete their own user profile.

-### Open Access Policy
+### Access Policy

-In this project, all users have full access to all functionalities.
-This means that any user can:
+This project follows a mostly open-access approach:

-- Create, update, and delete **any** task, label, or status.
+- All users can create, update, and delete any task, label, or status.
-- Edit and delete other users' tasks.

-This design makes it an open-access system where all data is shared among users.
+- Only the logged-in user can edit or delete their own profile.
+- Attempts to edit or delete other users will result in an access denied error.

+This policy promotes openness for task management while protecting user profiles.

 ## Setting Up Environment Variables